Xmorelle/webpage/index.md

 ### Recent news

-- **10/2019** : Seminars serie coming in!
-I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at SIMM group in Paris, as well as on the 22nd of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the University of Amsterdam.
+- **10/2019** : Seminars series coming in!
+I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at SIMM group in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the University of Amsterdam.

 - **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "20th Journées d'études sur l'adhésion" (JADH19) in Annecy in december.